wmgroot/servicer/README.md

       commands:
         - kubectl delete ns ${SERVICE_ENVIRONMENT}
 ```
+The `destroy` step is a magic step that does not need to be defined in your `.servicer/services.yaml`.

 ## Advanced Servicer Use Cases ##
 Servicer's core interface with external CI's, cloud provider APIs, etc, exists as a collection of python modules called Adapters.
 These Adapters can be found in the `builtin` directory of the project, and may be overridden or extended if they do not meet your needs.